 Grandfathering Clause (expired)

-There is a grandfathering clause in the law that allows any inspector who is already performing inspections in Florida and meets the requirements of the bill by July 2010 to be grandfathered in.
-That means that getting certified now will give you a chance to be grandfathered in and avoid the rush to get licensed in the months after the home inspector bill goes into effect.
+A grandfathering clause was included in the law that allowed any inspector who was already performing inspections in Florida and met the requirements of the bill by July 2010 to be grandfathered in.
+If you weren't certified before July 2010, the new requirements apply to you.

 Click the links on the side of the page to find out more about the licensing law or courses offered by Professional Home Inspection Institute.